wicked-rainman/M5Cardputer-PacketMonitor/README.md

 ## To do

 1. The OUI lookup process needs to be optimised.
+The OUI list has around 30K entries in it.
+The first 3rd of entries all relate to mac addresses begining with 00h (around 12k).
+These have been separated out, so two OUI table file exist, eq00Oui.txt and gt00Oui.txt.
+Having two lookup tables does help speed the process, but it's still slow.